barchart/marketdata-api-js/docs/content/subscriptions.md

 For market data subscriptions, you must supply a symbol.
 A symbol is a ```String``` which references an instrument.
 For example, AAPL is the symbol for Apple's common stock.

 The symbol for Apple common stock is widely accepted.
-However, in some cases, symbols are less widely accepted.
+However, in some cases, symbols are not universal.
 In these cases, Barchart defines their own *symbology*; here are some examples:

 * Forex - Begins with a caret (e.g. ^EURUSD)
 * Indicies - Begins with a dollar sign (e.g. $SPX for the S&P 500)